alttch/bma-info/eva4/ecmui/common.rst

 Adding a resource/item
 ======================

-Certain tables, such as items and services, allow adding resources.
+Certain tables, such as items and services, allow to add resources.

 .. figure:: ss/add.png
     :scale: 30%